 Mold Inspections & Testing

 We’ve all heard of homes being overtaken by mold, sometimes due to poor workmanship in the construction process.
 If you’re in the market to purchase a home, it’s wise to explore whether or not the home is at risk.
 CalPro Inspection Group, your one-stop-shop for your inspection needs, can help inspect for mold and administer testing, if necessary.
-We serve Sacramento, surrounding cities, and the entire Bay Area, Los Angeles, Orange County, Riverside County and surrounding areas.
+We serve Greater Sacramento, the entire Bay Area, Los Angeles, Orange County, Riverside County and surrounding areas.
 Contact us at (800) 474-3540 for more information.
 You can also request a quote or schedule online now.

 Types of Mold Testing